CatalogueOfLife/general/docs/EDITORIAL-TOOLS.md

 # Review Queue
 The review queue page is targeting the dataset publisher to improve the data.
 - list issues like in dataset review
-- show records highlighted by editor
+- show records highlighted by editorial decision